 Skip to main content

-By turning waste into fuel, renewable compressed natural gas (RNG) vehicles are the cleanest vehicles on our roads.
-RNG is produced through anaerobic digestion of manure and food, municipal, and solid waste; and is sourced from dairy farms, waste treatment facilities, and landfills.
-What would normally decompose, producing methane emissions that are 30 times more potent than CO2, is processed instead into a carbon negative fuel and delivered to vehicles at RNG/CNG fueling stations.
+Natural gas vehicles powered with Renewable Natural Gas (RNG) are amongst the cleanest vehicles on our roads.
+RNG is produced through anaerobic digestion of manure and food, municipal, and solid waste.
+It is sourced from dairy farms, waste treatment facilities, and landfills.
+Waste that would normally decompose and produce fugitive methane emissions that are 25 times more potent than CO2, is instead processed into a carbon-negative fuel and delivered to vehicles as Compressed Natural Gas.

-In the heavy-duty segment, RNG is a sure-thing alternative to diesel.
-RNG has, on-average for the past decade, been more than a dollar less per gallon than diesel, and because all RNG is produced domestically, has virtually none of the volatility that diesel does.
+In the heavy-duty segment, CNG is a sure-thing alternative to diesel.
+Retail CNG has, on average for the past decade, been more than a dollar less per gallon than retail diesel, and because all RNG is produced domestically, has less of the volatility that diesel does.

 Offering

-• Through its RNG fueling arm, American Natural Gas, Beyond6 is an industry leader for RNG fueling for heavy duty vehicles, having developed over 60 RNG fueling stations across the United States.
+• Beyond6 is an industry leader for CNG fueling for heavy duty vehicles, having developed over 60 CNG fueling stations across the United States supplied by renewable natural gas.

 The Cummins-Westport CNG exhaust emissions are 90% lower than the current EPA NOx limit of 0.2 g/bhp-hr, reducing the respiratory harm caused by nitrogen oxides.